willowmck/pelorus/docs/Configuration.md

 ### Failure Time Exporter

 The job of the deploy time exporter is to capture the timestamp at which a failure occurs in a production environment and when it is resolved.
+This is tracked via the ticketing system which can be from Jira, GitLab or ServiceNow.

 #### Suggested Secrets